Engee documentation

 Details

-The normal direction of the antenna sublattice, specified as x, y or z.
+The direction of the antenna sublattice normal, set as x, y, or z.

-The elements of planar sublattices lie in a plane orthogonal to the selected direction of the antenna sublattice normal.
-The directions of angular coordinates of the elements are directed along the normal direction of the antenna sublattice.
+The elements of the flat sublattices lie in a plane orthogonal to the selected direction of the antenna sublattice normal.
+The directions of the angular coordinates of the elements are directed along the direction of the antenna sublattice normal.

-• x - the elements of the antenna sublattice lie in the yz-plane.
+• The 'x` elements of the antenna sublattice lie in the yz-plane.
 The angular coordinate vectors of all elements are directed along the x-axis.

-• y - the elements of the antenna sublattice lie in the zx-plane.
-The angular coordinate vectors of all elements are directed along the y-axis.
+• The 'y` elements of the antenna sublattice lie in the zx-plane.
+The angular coordinate vectors of all elements are directed along the y axis.

-• z - elements of the antenna sublattice lie in the xy-plane.
-The vectors of angular coordinates of all elements are directed along the z-axis.
+• The 'z` elements of the antenna sublattice lie in the xy-plane.
+The angular coordinate vectors of all elements are directed along the z axis.

 Dependencies